go-yaaf/yaaf-common-postgresql/README.md

 ## Running Tests

-To run the tests for this library, you'll need a running PostgreSQL instance.
+To run the tests for this library, you'll need a running Postgres SQL instance.
 The tests use the following connection string by default: `postgresql://user:password@localhost:5432/test_db`.

 You can run the tests with the following command: